 The determination of the amount of generation that can be accommodated at a point in the distribution system can include several steps, with more specific and more accurate information becoming available as the effort and expense to provide that more specific information increases.
-A detailed engineering design cost study determines the exact amount of generation that can be accommodated at a given location as well as the mitigations required to interconnect the generation capacity under review.
+Based on the size of the proposed project and other qualifying factors, different review and study processes in the Minnesota Distributed Energy Resources Interconnection Process (MN DIP) determine the exact amount of generation that can be accommodated at a given location as well as the mitigations required to interconnect the generation capacity under review.
 The hosting capacity map is offered free of charge and correspondingly is not as accurate as the next steps for obtaining more specific information.
-Also, the map is taken from data as of a moment in time and updated annually, and may not reflect current conditions in a given area.
-The map is being provided for informational purposes only and is not intended to be a substitute for the established interconnection process.
+Also, the map is taken from data as of a point in time and updated as of the date indicated in the pop-up display on the map, and therefore may not reflect current conditions in a given area.
+The map is being provided for informational purposes only and is not intended to be a substitute for the established MN DIP interconnection process.

 Additional information or tools to aid your consideration of potential hosting capacity is available on our website under the How to Interconnect section:

 DER projects in the interconnection queue that have not yet been interconnected may have an impact on available hosting capacity.
 The hosting capacity map and tabular results reflect DER projects that were in-service as of the date indicated in the pop-up on the map.
 Projects in the DER interconnection queue that are pending or that went into service after this date are not reflected in the hosting capacity map.
 So, using the queue information in conjunction with the hosting capacity map and tabular results will provide you with an updated view of potential hosting capacity for specific portions of the distribution system.
 This interconnection queue information is updated monthly and available under the Public Distributed Energy Resources Queue prompt on this page.